garciart/network-automation/README.md

 ```>>> child = pexpect.spawn("telnet 192.168.1.1 5001")```

-Looking at previous boot-up messages, you may have noticed that the string, "Press RETURN to get started", always appears after reloading the device.
+If you look at previous boot-up messages, you will notice that the string, ```Press RETURN to get started```, always appears after reloading the device.
 Therefore, this is a good message to look for to make sure you are connected:

 ```>>> child.expect("Press RETURN to get started")```